 The COVID-19 pandemic has substantially burdened healthcare systems worldwide which may impact progression of our clinical trials, development and manufacturing of our product and product candidates and continued commercialization of Galafold[®].
 Required inspections and reviews by regulatory agencies may also be delayed due to the focus of resources on COVID-19 as well as travel and other restrictions.
+In October 2022, FDA informed us that it has deferred action on the AT-GAA BLA, pending inspection of the proposed manufacturing site in China.
+The inspection has been delayed due to restrictions related to the COVID-19 pandemic and although now scheduled, we do not know whether the FDA will inspect when scheduled, whether the situation on the ground in China will change, nor the outcome of those inspections.
 Significant delays in the timing of our clinical trials and in regulatory reviews could adversely affect our ability to commercialize some assets in our product pipeline.
 Lack of normal access by patients to the healthcare system, along with concern about the continued supply of medications, may result in changes in buying patterns throughout the supply chain, including by patients, which could increase or decrease demand for our products.
-Similarly, we have temporarily halted in-person interactions by our employees with healthcare providers, which may decrease demand for our products.
 COVID-19 could also have an adverse impact on our supply chain and distribution systems, which could impact our ability to distribute our products and the ability of third parties on which we rely to fulfill their obligations to us, increase our expenses and have a material adverse effect on our ability to generate revenue.
 In addition, the conditions created by the pandemic may intensify other risks inherent in our business, including, among other things, risks related to drug pricing and access, intellectual property protection, product safety and efficacy concerns, product liability and other litigation, and the impact of adverse global and local economic conditions.